 - Scoop 1/4 cup batter into each muffin tin liner then bake for 24-26 minutes or until a toothpick inserted into the center of a muffin comes out clean.
 Let cool in muffin tin for 10 minutes before transferring muffins to a cooling rack to cool completely.
 Store in an airtight container in the fridge or on the counter for 3-4 days.

-- I use King Arthur Flour Measure for Measure Gluten Free Flour for this recipe.
+- I like King Arthur Flour Measure for Measure Gluten Free Flour for this recipe.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.